kgashok/bearded-avenger/STL Compare/README.md

 ### C++ benchmarks: `vector` vs `list` vs `deque`

 - Comparison of various containers in C++ STL library, based on David Copolla's code and this article at http://goo.gl/HFsXes.
-When downloaded it should compile using Mingw within Eclipse.
+When downloaded it should readily compile using `Mingw within the Eclipse IDE`.

 - Hat tip to Ramya V (KITE) for finding this.